meengit/vagrant-ansible-windows/Readme.md

 # Vagrant and the Ansible Provider on Microsoft Windows

-Please note: This document describes one of many ways to make Vagrant and Ansible playing together on Microsoft Windows.
-It is written with the intention to find a way that is compatible with as many Microsoft Windows hosts as possible. ***If you have questions, improvements, or found a bug, please file an issue.***
+In this guide, I describe a way make the Ansible provider of Vagrant work on Microsoft Windows.
+I try to rely on long proven and tested software to be also compatible with you and your instance of Microsoft Windows.
+Please use the [repository's issues](https://github.com/meengit/vagrant-ansible-windows/issues) to report a bug, suggest improvements or ask a question.
+My work initially based at Michael Maurizi's blog post <a href="#Maurizi001"><em>"Running Vagrant with Ansible Provisioning on Windows."</em></a> (2014)

 ## Context

-When it comes to Microsoft Windows, ***Vagrant and its Ansible Provider*** aren't a good team because Windows is sitting behind.
-In a Google search, you can find many suggestions and tutorials making them play together - especially with the help of Microsoft's WSL platform.
-However, in my opinion, they all ending in a mess.
-Don't touch WSL at all! *So, what can we do?
-In short: migrate to [Chef.io](https://chef.io) or a similar tool with full support for Microsoft Windows.
-If you are, like me, bound to Ansible in some projects, follow this tutorial.*
+When Microsoft Windows is sitting behind, Vagrant and its Ansible Provider aren't a good team.
+This is because you can use **Ansible only to manage Windows** hosts but **not to run on Windows** hosts.
+So, how can we work around this fact in the context of Vagrant?

+**In short:** migrate to [Chef.io](https://chef.io) or a similar tool with full support for Microsoft Windows. **Or a bit longer**, in my opinion: don't touch Microsoft's WSL platform and use stable and proven software instead.

 ## Introduction

-If you try to run *Vagrant with the Ansible Provider* on (native) Windows, you're ending up with this message:
+If you try to run *Vagrant with the Ansible Provider* on (native) Windows, you're may end up with this or a similar message of incompatibility:

 ```text
 # ...